• Published: May 06 2025 06:11 PM

 wave

-The UK generates over 170 million tonnes of waste annually, with only about a third of plastic packaging recycled.
-This means a significant amount ends up in our oceans and landfills, harming wildlife and polluting our environment.
-The issue extends beyond Fairy Liquid; many brands use similar fossil-fuel derived surfactants.
+The UK alone produces over 170 million tonnes of waste annually, with only a fraction of plastic packaging recycled.
+So where does the rest go?
+You get the picture.
+And it’s not just Fairy Liquid; many brands use similar harmful surfactants.

 FAQ